UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 PowerPoint
 ^^^^^^^^^^

 Hosting a powerpoint presentation works the same as PDFs above: the files need to be pushed to github from your _static/_MyInstitution/ directory.
 Just as I was not able to figure out how to make the PDF embedded in the site, I could not figure the same for a powerpoint presentation.
 Instead we use a link to download the presentation to your computer/ internet browser.
-Set your .rst file to include a weblink to where the files are found:
+Set your .rst file to include a web link to where the files are found:

 .. code-block:: RST
    :linenos: